APA Writing Style Resources

-the apa documentation style is used for research in science-related fields, whereas the mla is utilized for research in the liberal arts. there are thousands of peer-reviewed journals, references, and books that use apa as their style guide. apa also provides a format for cross-referencing sources, from citations-in-text to the reference page. cross-referencing is of great value to researchers who need to locate original sources for their own research projects. careful use of apa adds credibility to the writer by drawing upon the authority of the source material. proper citation of sources in apa can also help the author avoid charges of plagiarism, which is a very serious offense.
+Cross-referencing is of great value to researchers who need to locate original sources for their own research projects.
+Careful use of apa adds credibility to the writer by drawing upon the authority of the source material.
+Proper citation of sources in apa can also help the author avoid charges of plagiarism, which is a very serious offense.

-a huge challenge in the new 6th edition is creating a unique header on the title page. the 6th edition does not allow the words "running head" in headers from page 2 onward. i have found an excellent tutorial on how to apply headers and page numbers, as well as create the unique header for the title page: creating a new apa header. for mac users, here is another resource: inserting apa style headers and page numbers on pcs and macs.
+A huge challenge in the new 6th edition is creating a unique header on the title page.
+The 6th edition does not allow the words "running head" in headers from page 2 onward.

-another area of confusion and novelty is the use of "doi" designates for journal articles and some scholarly books in the reference section of the paper. digital object identifiers (doi) are unique strings of numbers and letters to identify scholarly content in the online environment. clicking on the doi that accompanies a citation furnishes the original online journal abstract. the doi for content material is created and assigned by the publisher. a user-friendly free doi lookup is provided by crossref.org: http://www.crossref.org/guestquery/
+Another area of confusion and novelty is the use of "doi" designates for journal articles and some scholarly books in the reference section of the paper.
+Digital object identifiers (doi) are unique strings of numbers and letters to identify scholarly content in the online environment.

 here are some resources on apa style that i have found to be of inestimable help over the years:

-citing legal materials in apa styleLast edit by Joe V on Jan 8, '15
+Citing legal materials in apa styleLast edit by Joe V on Jan 8, '15